Waujito/youtubeUnblock/README.md

 # youtubeUnblock

-Bypasses YouTube detection systems that relies on SNI.
+Bypasses YouTube detection systems that rely on SNI.

 The program was primarily developed to bypass YouTube Outage in Russia.